teddytennant/biomed-chat/README.md

 **This is NOT a medical doctor, NOT a diagnostic tool, and NOT approved for any patient care.**

+**What this tool IS:**
+- A research-only chatbot made for biomedical engineers and device developers

 **📖 Quick Links:**
 - **[Installation Guide](INSTALL.md)** - Simplest way to get started